 Ightham Mote estate is a medieval moated manor house set deep within the charming Kent countryside.
 Hubby was in charge of choosing our port of call – thinking that we had never visited the area.
 But as we arrived, and I saw the unmistakable Oast houses that litter the skyline, I had a serious case of déjà vu.

-Although I wanted to check out Scathes Wood, the weather was getting chilly and Monkey began complaining that his hands were hurting.
-Therefore, we had no other option but to head over to the Mote Cafe for some tea.
+Although I wanted to go on more of an Ightham Mote walk through Scathes Wood, the weather was getting chilly and Monkey began complaining that his hands were hurting.
+Therefore, we had no other option but to head over to the Ightham Mote Cafe for some tea.
 Even though it was busy, with other folks who had the same idea, we managed to find a table.
 Monkey stopped moaning once the Victoria Sponge arrived…

 It’s a shame we weren’t able to explore Ightham Mote and its surroundings properly.
 I can imagine that in warmer temperatures, with the flowers in bloom, it would be a completely different experience.
 In spring, for instance, the woods are blanketed by bluebells, meanwhile, the lawns are open for picnics and lazy strolls.
 So, I think it would be rude not to make a special excursion back to get a different view of this sublime country estate – and to try another slice of cake.
 Ightham Mote National Trust, Mote Rd, Sevenoaks, Kent TN15 0NT; Open 10.00am-17.00pm daily; Adult £14.40; Child £7.20; Family £27.00